 As the largest age group in the U.S. labor force now, the “children are the future” adage is a reality, and they are a decade away from being the leaders of our country.

-Millennials seem to confuse members of the Baby Boomers and Generation X because they possess a different motivation for the work they do and where they do it.
+Millennials seem to confuse Baby Boomers and Generation X members because they possess different motivations for their work and where they do it.